Arijit Singh: 2010–13: Early releases and Aashiqui 2

 Singh continued to work with Pritam, singing "Dilliwaali Girlfriend", "Kabira" and "Ilahi" for Yeh Jawaani Hai Deewani.
-Other than singing the encore version of "Kabira", he was the music producer of the track along with "Balam Pichkari" from the same film.
-Singh sang the song for Phata Poster Nikhla Hero titled "Main Rang Sharbaton Ka", also a composition by Pritam, as well as his song "Dhoka Dhadi" for R...
+Other than singing the encore version of "Kabira", he was the music producer of the track "Balam Pichkari" from the same film.
+Singh sang "Main Rang Sharbaton Ka" composed by Pritam from Phata Poster Nikhla Hero as well as "Dhoka Dhadi" for R...
 Rajkumar.

 He sang for Shah Rukh Khan in the song "Kashmir Main Tu Kanyakumari" from Chennai Express which was composed by Vishal–Shekhar.
-Apart from rendering the duet version of "Har Kisi Ko" from Boss along with Neeti Mohan, the year marked his collaboration with Sharib–Toshi on the song "Kabhi Jo Baadal Barse" from Jackpot, and with Sanjay Leela Bhansali on the semi-classical number, "Laal Ishq" from Goliyon Ki Raasleela: Ram-Leela.
-Later, Singh picked "Kabhi Jo Baadal Barse" as one of his favorite songs, he chose "Tose Naina" from Mickey Virus as "closest to his heart".
+Apart from rendering the duet version of "Har Kisi Ko" from Boss along with Neeti Mohan, the year marked his collaboration with Sharib–Toshi on the song "Kabhi Jo Baadal Barse" from Jackpot and with Sanjay Leela Bhansali on the semi-classical number, "Laal Ishq" from Goliyon Ki Raasleela: Ram-Leela.
+Later, in an interview Singh picked "Kabhi Jo Baadal Barse" as one of his favourite songs and chose "Tose Naina" from Mickey Virus as "closest to his heart".